jackbaty/archive.baty.net/content/posts/2020/2020-12-26-writing-things-down.md

 For example, what should I do with my journal?
 Should it remain in Org Journal or perhaps move entirely into Roam?
 How about Day One?
 Or TiddlyWiki?
 Paper?
 What is a journal anyway?
-I don't use journals consistently.
-For example, where should I record that I changed the filter in the refrigerator?
+Where should I record that I changed the filter in the refrigerator?
 That's not really a journal thing, but then what is it?

 Perhaps a better question is, why record when I change the fridge filter at all?